 Probiotics are what as known as “helpful bacteria”.
 More specifically they are live bacteria and yeasts that occur naturally in the body.
 They are particularly excellent at keeping your gut healthy.
 The scientific community’s and now the public’s fascination with probiotics is a relatively recent one, beginning in the mid-1990’s.
 There is still much to learn about which probiotics do what and the true extent of the their health benefits.
 However, more recently research has been suggesting the direct correlations between a healthy gut to overall healthier biological function.

 80% of your immune system is located in your digestive tract.
-That makes sense.
-After all, where else would it be located?
-Your foot?
-In addition to this, next to your brain the gut is the largest part of our neurological system, which is why some call the stomach the second brain.
+In addition, next to your brain the gut is the largest part of our neurological system, which is why some refer to the stomach as 'the second brain'.